 He met no birds as he hiked.
 He still saw woven nests, but each held at most two porcelain eggs.
 Each egg bore the painted lacework Michael said represented matriarchs of Virgil Green’s congregation.
 Jay took photos of each nest and bowed his head out of respect.

 When a stone ledge prevented ascent by foot, he rest the lantern and box of pastries on the ledge and climbed to them on his hands and knees.
 Finally he saw a wide, paved path to the monastery.
 Jay lie on cool flagstones and snuffed his lantern to conserve oil.
-The fireflies would light the rest of his way.
+The fireflies would light his way.

 “Hey.
 Hey!”
 Jay sat up.
 Leo stood below the ledge and held up his backpack.
 Jay wondered how many scrapes he’d endured refusing to remove his sunglasses, as if the moon were too bright.
 His Hawaiian shirt was still buttoned to the neck.
 Leo shook his backpack.
 “C’mon, take it.”